francoisgeorgy/react-fretboard-diagram/README.md

 A React component to build SVG fretboard diagrams

+### Strings numbering

+For the user: strings are numbered starting at 1 and from the lowest pitched to the highest pitched.

+Implementation: strings are in an array 0-index.

+### Frets numbering

+Frets are numbered starting at 0 and from the head of the neck towards the bridge.

+Fret number 0 is the nut, or the "zero fret" installed close the the nut on certain guitars.

 ----

 # TODO

+- Color schemes
+    - colors for intervals

 - Type checking:
     - Flow or TypeScript.
 Go with Flow if possible.

 - Make sure react-router is not build into the component because it is only used by the sample-app.

 ----

 # Never forget: